 Your script won’t be perfect at first, and it will take a few revisions before you get it just right.
 When you are writing it, keep in mind that 120-150 words roughly translate into a minute of video.
 Ideally, you want to keep your video to less than 2 minutes.

 Step #4: Find someone to create your voice-over

 A voice-over (an audio narration of your video) for a 2-minute script shouldn’t cost you more than a few hundred dollars.
-When I need voice overs I hire voice over professionals such as Mike O’Brian.
+When we need voice overs we hire voice over professionals such as Mike O’Brian.
 His rate is only a few hundred bucks.

 You can use him or anyone else you like.
 Or if you really want to save money, you can find someone on Craig’s List to do it for free or under $50.